5100: Hiring Process and Criteria

 1. Upon receiving a verbal or written statement of intention to accept employment, pending Board approval, by the candidate, the Superintendent will prepare the necessary papers for recommendation to the Board of Trustees at the next regular or special Board meeting.

-When approving the hiring of an employee, the Board of Trustees of will:
+When approving the hiring of a certificated employee, the Board of Trustees of will:

 1. Have placed before it the name of the final candidate for the position; and